+The College accepts CLEP examinations for transfer credit in identified areas.
 The College follows the published ACE Recommended Credit-Granting scores.
-The course equivalency listing identifies the credit Central Penn will grant for each examination and is available from the Registrar or on the College website.
+The course equivalency listing identifies the credit the College will grant for each examination and is available from the Registrar or on the College website.

 A student can obtain a total of 9 credits toward an associate degree and 18 credits toward a bachelor degree through CLEP examinations.
-This is also applicable to CLEP examinations administered through the Defense Activity for Non-Traditional Education Support (DANTES) program.
+For information on available CLEP testing centers please visit www.collegeboard.com/CLEP to find a conveniently located testing site.